 - Providing care to those in need

 KU School of Medicine continues to lead the nation in medical students choosing to go into family medicine with a three-year average of more than 21 percent.
-A 2009 study ranks KU School of Medicine fifth out of 141 medical schools in the nation for its progress in fulfilling its social mission of students who practice primary care; students who work in underserved areas; students who are minorities.
+A 2009 study ranks KU School of Medicine fifth out of 141 medical schools in the nation for its progress in fulfilling its social mission of students who practice primary care; students who work in underserved areas; and students who are minorities.